 I’ve been listening to “Intermezzo” by Pietro Mascagni for about a month.
 It’s more commonly known as “the Raging Bull theme” because the movie is so famous.
-The song is also used in The Godfather Part III, though I don’t remember how or when.
-An episode of The Sopranos and the director’s cut of Watchmen both pay homage to the movie: in both cases, the theme plays while characters box outside of a ring, although the situations are totally different.
+The song is also used in The Godfather Part III, though I don’t remember when.
+An episode of The Sopranos and the director’s cut of Watchmen pay homage to the movie: in both cases, the theme plays while characters box outside of a ring, although in totally different situations.

 The Sopranos is noteworthy because it features an actor who has a similar role in Raging Bull.
-In “The Blue Comet,” the penultimate episode of The Sopranos, the song plays in a restaurant after Tony Soprano and his confidants make a decision about their feud with Phil Leotardo, a frenemy mob boss who’s played by Frank Vincent.
-In Raging Bull, Vincent plays Salvy, a local mobster whom Robert De Niro’s Jake always keeps at arms-length.
+In “The Blue Comet,” the previously mentioned episode of The Sopranos, the song plays in a restaurant after Tony Soprano and his confidants make a decision about their feud with Phil Leotardo, a frenemy mob boss who’s played by Frank Vincent.
+In Raging Bull, Vincent plays Salvy, a local mobster who is kept at arms-length by Robert De Niro’s La Motta.

-Jake is tough like a bull and stubborn like one, too.
-He refuses to reach out to Salvy and the mob even though they can guarantee that Jake will contend for the middleweight championship.
+De Niro portrays a man who is tough like a bull and stubborn like one, too.
+He refuses to reach out to Salvy and the mob even though they can guarantee a chance at the the middleweight championship.
 Joe Pesci’s Joey tries to convince Jake to collaborate with them, but the older brother wants to be the champ through merit, not manipulation.
-La Motta does intentionally lose a match, but he refuses to take a dive and he’s inconsolable afterward.
+The man does intentionally lose a match, but he refuses to take a dive and he’s inconsolable afterward.

-Pride keeps La Motta on his feet, whether he’s intentionally losing to a chump or, later, overwhelmingly losing to the champ.
-After being completely pummelled by Robinson into a technical knockout, La Motta musters the declaration, “You never got me down, Ray.”
+Pride keeps La Motta on his feet, whether he’s losing (intentionally) to a chump or losing (overwhelmingly) to a champ.
+After being completely pummelled by Robinson into a technical knockout, La Motta declares, “You never got me down, Ray.”
 Inside the ring, he’s defiant and proud.
 Outside the ring, he’s demanding and jealous.
 La Motta seems to perpetually simmer with destructive rage like his nickname suggests.

-More importantly, the Raging Bull has become the Knowing Bull.
+More importantly, the Raging Bull has, by this time, become the Knowing Bull.

 I understand why Raging Bull is critically acclaimed, but it’s not my favorite drama about a boxer.
 Boxing is naturally cinematic, but the depiction of “the sweet science” in Raging Bull is corny.
 The punches look and sound obviously fake, but at least the amount of boxing is minimal.
 I applaud the hair and makeup styling because De Niro and Pesci plausibly look like brothers for most of the movie.
 Cathy Moriaty is beautiful as La Motta’s second wife.

 I learned about De Niro’s famous transformation when it was mentioned during an episode of Entourage.
-I respect his dedication that had led him to gain 80 pounds for the portrayal of La Motta in retirement.
-In my opinion, Michael Cimino’s The Deer Hunter beats Martin Scorsese’s Raging Bull as the best movie in which De Niro is the lead character.
-I don’t count The Godfather Part II and I haven’t seen Taxi Driver.
+I respect his dedication that had led him to gain 80 pounds for the portrayal of La Motta when the man’s boxing career is over.
+In my opinion, Michael Cimino’s The Deer Hunter beats Martin Scorsese’s Raging Bull as the best movie in which De Niro is the lead character, I don’t count The Godfather Part II and I haven’t seen Taxi Driver.

 Overall, I was captivated by Raging Bull.
-I was disappointed that I had already seen the best scenes on YouTube, however.
-The movie was like a highly touted, pay-per-view bout that ended with a knockout after six rounds.
-I hadn’t known about Jake La Motta, who’s still alive, until reading about this movie, which is based on his autobiography.
-I was surprised when I learned that he was among the legends in the Knockout Kings and Fight Night video games.
+I was disappointed when I realized that I’d already seen the best scenes on YouTube, though.
+The movie was like a highly touted, pay-per-view bout that ended with a bona fide knockout after six rounds.
+I hadn’t known about Jake La Motta, until reading about this movie, which is based on his autobiography.
+I was surprised when I learned that he was in the Knockout Kings and Fight Night video games.

-Now I understand why he’s a legend, for reasons good and bad.
+Of course, now I understand why he’s a boxing legend, for reasons good and bad.